FengDenny/Frontend-Mentor-Challenges/Responsive Design 08/README-template.md

 ### What are you most proud of, and what would you do differently next time?

+I am proud to utilize  `encapsulation` and `closures`  to make a notifications page with persistent data using `localStorage`

+**Encapsulation**:

+notificationsLogic encapsulates the data handling and processing logic.

+notificationsUI encapsulates the presentation and HTML content manipulation logic.

+**Closures**:

+Closures aren't explicitly shown in this code, but they occur implicitly when functions access variables from their containing scope (e.g., fetchNotificationData accessing `this.checkLocalData`).
+LocalStorage Handling:

+**localStorage**

+checkLocalData and updateLocalData methods are used to interact with localStorage.

 ### What challenges did you encounter, and how did you overcome them?

+Deploying this site to `Netlify` was a little bit tricky as I am using `Vite`.
+The starter file `images` were stored in `assets/images` file path, but when deployed to `Netlify`, the images were not dispalying at all

+That is because for `Vite`, we needed to store it in the `root` file path or a folder called `public` which acts as the `root`

 ### What specific areas of your project would you like help with?

+At the moment, none.